bevyengine/bevy/_release-content/migration-guides/rodio_0_21.md

 - <https://github.com/RustAudio/rodio/issues/775>
 - <https://github.com/RustAudio/rodio/pull/786>

-The `audio-all` feature was added for convenience.
-It will enable all the available audio formats through their default backends.
+The `audio-all-formats` feature collection was added for convenience.
+It will enable `bevy_audio` and all the available audio formats through their default backends.

 ## Audio Traits